lumi-ai-factory/laifs-cwf-hf-mirrors/README.md

     └── status.sh
 ```

-`README.md`
+`README.md`:

-: Describes the mirror and its operation.
+Describes the mirror and its operation.

-`datasets.tsv`
+`datasets.tsv`:

-: Lists the intended datasets, their exact upstream revisions, descriptive
+Lists the intended datasets, their exact upstream revisions, descriptive
 metadata, and whether each dataset is currently enabled for download.
 The
 manifest is tab-separated and acts as the revision lock.
-The initial manifest
-  lists the complete intended collection with only `HuggingFaceTB/finemath`
-  enabled.

-`scripts/download.sh`
+`scripts/download.sh`:

-: Downloads enabled datasets into the private staging directory, prepares
+Downloads enabled datasets into the private staging directory, prepares
 completed downloads for read-only use, and publishes them to the final
 directory.
 An individual failure does not prevent attempts for other enabled
 datasets, but the command exits unsuccessfully if any download failed.

-`scripts/status.sh`
+`scripts/status.sh`:

-: Shows whether each manifest entry is absent, being staged, or installed, and
+Shows whether each manifest entry is absent, being staged, or installed, and
 reports the expected and installed revisions.

-`logs/`
+`logs/`:

-: Can hold redirected operation logs.
+Can hold redirected operation logs.
 Logs are not committed to Git.

 ## Manifest